jsanon01/data-science/log.md

 Simply said, data scientists have emerged as a hot commodity, in the data-driven world.
 - In 1995 the size of the digital universe was about 150 Billions Gigabytes ...

-- In 2020, this nuber is about 40 Trillion Gigabytes...
+- In 2020, this number is about 40 Trillion Gigabytes...

 - (In 2030, there will be around  40 sextillion bytes)